n0rt0nthec4t/homebridge-nest-accfactory/README.md

 </span>

-Formally known as 'Nest_accfactory', this is a Homebridge plugin I have developed to allow Nest devices to be used with HomeKit including having support for HomeKit Secure Video on doorbells and camera devices
+Formally known as [Nest_accfactory](https://github.com/n0rt0nthec4t/Nest_accfactory), this is a Homebridge plugin I have developed to allow Nest devices to be used with HomeKit including having support for HomeKit Secure Video on doorbells and camera devices

 **HomeKit Secure Video Support is disabled by default and needs to be explicitly enabled by the user**